bedre7/sky-booking/README.md

 ## 📝 About

-This project is a mobile app that allows users to make flight reservations easily using their smartphone.
+This project is a mobile app that allows users to make flight reservations.

 ## 🧱 Technologies used